-This Day in History: George Washington is appointed Commander-in-Chief
+This Day in History: Washington appointed Commander-in-Chief

 On this day in 1775, George Washington was appointed Commander-in-Chief of the Continental Army.
 That army had been created only one day earlier.